Littlelies/spread/README.md

 ####Instantly syncronized and consistent
 Spread propagates any update in the system as soon as possible using [CmRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), giving:
-- **Instant access to up to date data**, even for big files, since propagation starts before the full file is uploaded
+- **Instant access to up to date data**, even for big files, since propagation starts before the full file is uploaded, thanks to built in HTTP2 server
-- **Almost strong and eventual consistency**, since any update triggers a conflict free sync immediately and results in a propagation report.
+- **Eventual consistency**, since any update triggers a conflict free sync immediately and results in a propagation report.
 Disconnected nodes automatically synchronize at reconnection

 This is highly desirable for micro services and distributed applications in general, but especially the ones serving mutable contents like CDN, video applications, telephony systems